waldnerf/decode/README.md

 │   ├── pooling
 │   └── units
 ├── src
-└── utils
+└── postprocessing
 ```

-In directory ```chopchop``` exists code for splitting triplets of raster files (date1, date2, ground truth) into small training patches.
-It is tailored on the LEVIR CD dataset.
-In  ```demo``` exists a notebooks that shows how to initiate a mantis ceecnet model, and perform forward and multitasking backward operations.
-In ```models/changedetection/mantis``` exists a generic definition for arbitrary depth and number of filters, that are described in our manuscript.
-In ```nn``` exist all the necessary building blocks to construct the models we present, as well as loss function definitions.
-In particular, in ```nn/loss``` we provide the average fractal Tanimoto with dual (file ```nn/loss/ftnmt_loss.py```), as well as a class that can be used for multitasking loss training.
-Users of this method may want to write their own custom implementation for multitasking training, based on the ```ftnmt_loss.py``` file.
-See ```demo``` for example usage with a specific ground truth labels configuration.
-In ```src``` we provide a mxnet Dataset class, as well as a normalization class.
-Finally, in utils, there exist a function for selecting BatchNormalization, or GroupNorm, as a paremeter.
+In  ```demo```, there are notebooks that 1) show how to initiate a Fractal ResUNet model, and perform forward and multitasking backward operations and 2) that illustrate how to perform instance segmantion using hierarchical watershed segmentations.

 ### License